Our vegan cinnamon rolls are easy to make with simple pantry staples. They are soft, moist, light, and packed with a lovely cinnamon flavor.

 - Shape the dough into a ball, and transfer it into a large bowl you previously brushed with oil.Brush the dough with oil and cover it with a damp cloth or plastic wrap, leaving enough space between the dough and the cloth for the dough to rise.

-- Let the cinnamon roll dough proof in a warm place for about one hour and a half until it has doubled in size.TIP: we like to proof the dough in a slightly warm oven.
+- Let the dough proof in a warm place for about 1½ hours or until it has doubled in size.TIP: we recommend putting the dough in a slightly warm oven.
 Turn the oven on for 1 minute, then off, and put the dough in it to proof.

 FILLING and SHAPING

-- To a small bowl, add softened vegan butter, sugar, and cinnamon.
+- To a small bowl, add ¼ cup vegan butter (softened at room temperature), ½ cup brown sugar, and 4 teaspoons cinnamon.
 Mix with a fork till your have a thick spreadable paste.
 This is your filling.

 - When the dough has doubled in size, transfer it back onto the worktop and fold it of itself 5 times, pulling the edges and bringing them back to the centre of the dough.

-- With the help of a rolling pin, roll it out into a rectangle shape that is 12 x 16 inches (30 x 40 cm).
+- With the help of a rolling pin, roll it out into a 12 x 16 inches (30 x 40 cm) rectangle.

-- Spread the filling to cover the whole surface of the dough, leaving only ¼ of an inch (½ cm) around the edge without filling.
+- Spread the filling on the dough, leaving ¼ of an inch (½ cm) around the edge.

 - Roll up the dough starting form the short side of the rectangle, forming a log.